serebrov/mongo-test/README.md

 MonogoDb it also introduces several ways to silently break the code.
 In my opinion such things should not be just described in documentation and treated as normal situation.
 The library should handle them and raise explicit errors.
+Anyway mongoose features look very good - just use it carefully.